-The Department for Education has recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.”
+The Department for Education has reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.”

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
 At Elaine, British values are reinforced regularly and in the following ways:

 At the beginning of each year children affirm the school’s expectations and the rights and responsibilities associated with these.
 Every child and staff member takes responsibility for instilling these values into the school community.
 The children and staff actively engage with each other to create harmonious learning environments where everyone is responsible for the high expectations through our ‘Woodhill Way’.